halfer/proximate-requester/README.md

 Planned future enhancements
 ---

+* Functional tests to check the proxy serves the correct results in a variety of situations.
 * Injectable classes to determine what features in a request make it unique.
 * The fetcher currently uses raw cURL, but this will probably be swapped to [a wrapper library](https://github.com/php-mod/curl) instead, to improve testability.
-* Support for older versions of Guzzle.
+* Support for releases of Guzzle older than version 6.

 Possible future enhancements
 ---